Becoming Yourself: Sangharakshita's teaching on the true individual

 Join us for a look at this core teaching by the founder of our Order: Sangharakshita.

-We'll do some meditation together, have discussions and some fun activities, and aim to come away with a deeper understanding of the importance of individuality
+Our Dharma practice is not about becoming some ideal, it’s about becoming more authentic, more ourselves, more the best of ourselves.
+We'll do some meditation together, have discussions and some fun activities, and aim to come away with a deeper understanding of the importance of individuality.

 |10:30am||First Teaching session/ Discussion|